 This is Sweet Valley at its sweetest.
 The twins aren’t sociopaths, the bullies have layers (sometimes), and the messages are So.
 Freaking.
 Wholesome.
 Yeah, there are still a few potholes along this stretch of Ventura Highway.
 Some of the characters look down on Lois for being “chubby.”
 Mrs. Otis is a bit too subtle when dealing with bullying (when she actually notices it).

 Aaaand this isn’t a very diverse town.
-The two POC characters who do get their own story arcs (Eva and Kisho) are treated as totally integral to the community, though (in Goodbye, Eva? the twins and friends spend the whole book coming up with schemes to keep Eva’s family from moving back to Jamaica), and their story arcs have nothing to do with race (which isn’t even mentioned; the book Left Back! does have a nice discussion about immigration, though).
-But overall, this world is more than Mostly Harmless.
+The two POC characters who do get their own story arcs (Eva and Kisho) are treated as totally integral to the community, though.
+In Goodbye, Eva? the twins and friends spend the whole book coming up with schemes to keep Eva’s family from moving back to Jamaica.
+And their story arcs have nothing to do with race (which isn’t even mentioned, though the book Left Back! does have a nice discussion about immigration).
+Overall, this world is more than Mostly Harmless.
 If you’re looking for some really fluffy, escapist fun, I totally recommend this drive down the 90stalgia Coast!